 Many people were coming from the Forcella Pordoi direction, I would say in hundreds.
 So it seems this is the favorite direction of people that arrive by using the lift.
 This is understandable, the terrain is so inviting and flat.

-Observe the cliffs, these are the walls of this massive that create such a large plateau that you see here.
+Observe the cliffs, these are the walls of this massif that create such a large plateau that you see here.
 Its diameter is roughly 4 kilometers or so.
 Piz Boè sits on top of it as you realize from the photo.

 It was a bit tempting to take a lift, but I had all rain gear with me so I put it on and descended the same way.
 It was raining heavily all the way down, but I was fine.
-There was only one person in front of me, could not see anybody behind.
+There was only one person in front of me; I could not see anybody behind.

-Essential equipment & accommodation
+Essential equipment

 This mountain requires no special gear, so have a pair of good hiking boots, and rain gear just in case.
 I have such stuff always in my pack.
 This includes waterproof pants, a rain jacket, a poncho, and waterproof boots.

 In fact, I was using the same gear used two days earlier in my climb of Tofana di Rozes.
-This includes my Salomon Quest Prime GTX boots, and Osprey Stratos 24 pack.
+This includes my Salomon Quest Prime GTX boots, and Osprey Stratos 24 pack.You have seen the huts, so you can get everything there, and this means water, food, and accommodation, this is up to you.

 Final thoughts

-So this was my report from climbing Piz Boè, the area that was in my list from the moment I saw it first from Marmolada many years ago.
+So this was my report from climbing Piz Boè, the area that was on my list from the moment I saw it first from Marmolada many years ago.
 You can climb this mountain the way I did, but you can also use the lift as most people do.

 I have included this mountain in my list of best mountains to climb in Dolomites without special equipment.
 In my separate text I argue that this is the easiest 3000er in the Dolomites.

 This lift option may be a nice opportunity for families with kids who cannot and should not walk all the way up.
-So you can easily get to a very high elevation and then enjoy the day by making walks on a terrain that is more or less flat and accessible by anybody.
+So you can easily get to a very high elevation and then enjoy the day by making walks on terrain that is more or less flat and accessible by anybody.

 This is an exceptionally beautiful area, I hope I was able to show this in the photos above.
-Orientation is never a problem, you are on a high plateau, the routes are marked and the most important points (the lift station, Piz Boè summit) are in sight most of the time.
+Orientation is never a problem; you are on a high plateau, the routes are marked, and the most important points (the lift station, Piz Boè summit) are in sight most of the time.

 But do be prepared for weather changes and do not underestimate the nature, this is a very high area.
 When I started the sky was clear, but around noon it started raining heavily and I have seen many people totally soaked and without proper clothing and boots.
-Note that the weather is almost always more stable in the morning than in afternoon, so plan your day accordingly.
+Note that the weather is almost always more stable in the morning than in the afternoon, so plan your day accordingly.

-Please look around in the section Italian Alps, you have many mountains described from my previous tours.
+Please look around in the section Italian Alps; you have many mountains described from my previous tours.
 These are all mountains that I climbed myself.
 Check in particular my text about the nearby Sasso Piatto.

 Let me know if you have questions, there is a comment box below.
 Please join us at our Facebook group Dolomites Visitors Hub.
 Thank you for reading.